Hits: 103

 “A month should do.”
 Gwen replied.

-Gwen wrote an ad for someone to do her garden and odd jobs, then got her shopping before heading home in a taxi.
+Gwen wrote an ad for someone to do her garden and odd jobs.
+Gwen handed the card back to her.

-Once she’d arrived home and put away the shopping, and made herself some food, she settled down again at her painting ready to indulge her passion, but at that moment of contentment there was an unexpected knock at her door, at which she tutted loudly.
+Once she’d arrived home and put away the shopping, and made herself some food, she settled down again at her painting, ready to indulge her passion, but at that moment of contentment, there was an unexpected knock at her door, at which she tutted loudly.

 “Hello.
 I’m Hilda’s granddaughter, Cathy, I wrote to you about the funeral?